Wilfred/wilfred.github.com/_posts/2017-04-27-remacs-talk-transcript.markdown

-Finally, Remacs passes almost the entire GNU Emacs test suite on both Linux and OS X. (We have a few issues with some EIEIO tests that aren't determinstic on Travis.)
+Finally, Remacs passes almost the entire GNU Emacs test suite on both Linux and OS X. (We have a few issues with some EIEIO tests that aren't deterministic on Travis.)
 We've also developed a modest Rust unit test suite.

 ## Packaging